2026 Annual Meeting Home

 The Awards Ceremony Luncheon will be a highlight of the 2026 AERA Annual Meeting.
 AERA encourages Annual Meeting participants to add the luncheon to their registration and to help honor notable accomplishments and achievements, across career stages, in education research.

-2026 AERA Annual Meeting Opening Plenary Wednesday, April 8, 5:45 pm to 7:15 pm Concourse Hall, Los Angeles Convention Center, Level One
+2026 AERA Annual Meeting Opening Plenary: Holding Fast to Histories, Holding Fast to Dreams Wednesday, April 8, 5:45 pm to 7:15 pm Concourse Hall, Los Angeles Convention Center, Level One

-Participants: Daniel Gilbert Solorzano (University of California - Los Angeles), Jarvis R. Givens (Harvard University), Stacy H. Lee (Texas Tech University), Veronica Terriquez (University of California - Los Angeles), Amanda R. Tachine (University of Oregon)
+Participants: Daniel Gilbert Solorzano (University of California - Los Angeles), Jarvis R. Givens (Harvard University), Stacey J. Lee (University of Wisconsin–Madison), Veronica Terriquez (University of California - Los Angeles), Amanda R. Tachine (University of Oregon)

 2026 Wallace Foundation Distinguished Lecture